facttic/coopagenda/README.md

 ### Start your Phoenix Server

 - Install dependencies with `mix deps.get`
-- Check your dev PostgreSQL configuration on `config/dev.exs`
+- Create and export env variables for your dev PostgreSQL and GitHub auth info configuration.
+E.g.: `.env.example`
 - Create and migrate your database with `mix ecto.etup`
 - Install Node.js dependencies with `cd assets && npm install`
 - Start Phoenix endpoint with `mix phx.server`